-This cancer begins in the ovaries, the twin organs that produce a woman's eggs and the main source of the female hormones estrogen and progesterone.
-Treatments for ovarian cancer have become more effective in recent years, with the best results seen when the disease is found early.
+Ovarian cancer is a malignancy of the ovaries, the female sex organs that produce eggs and make the hormones estrogen and progesterone.
+Treatments for ovarian cancer are improving, and the best outcomes are always seen when the cancer is found early.

 Risk Factor: Family History

 Family history of ovarian cancer is a risk factor; a woman has a higher chance of developing it if a close relative has had ovarian, breast, or colon cancer.
 Inherited gene mutations, including the BRCA1 and BRCA2 mutations linked to breast cancer, are responsible for about 10% of ovarian cancers.
 Talk to you doctor if you have a strong family history of these cancers to determine if closer medical observation may be helpful.

 Risk Factor: Age